Aliases for DAPK1 Gene

 GeneCards Summary for DAPK1 Gene

 DAPK1 (Death Associated Protein Kinase 1) is a Protein Coding gene.
-Diseases associated with DAPK1 include triple-receptor negative breast cancer and cervical squamous cell carcinoma.
-Among its related pathways are Bladder cancer and Pathways in cancer.
+Diseases associated with DAPK1 include Pediatric Lymphoma and Cervical Cancer, Somatic.
+Among its related pathways are Pathways in cancer and CASP8 activity is inhibited.
 GO annotations related to this gene include identical protein binding and protein kinase activity.
-An important paralog of this gene is MYLK4.
+An important paralog of this gene is MIR637.

 UniProtKB/Swiss-Prot for DAPK1 Gene